bornamilkovic/UTRLab/README.md

 # UTRLab
-Code solutions from laboratory exercises in Introduction to Theoretical Computer Science at FER, University of Zagreb.
+Code solutions from laboratory exercises in Introduction to Theoretical Computer Science course at FER, University of Zagreb.

 Lab 1 (SimEnka):